-Bulgaria, with its healthy blend of small, misty mountain towns and long stretches of golden sand Black Sea beaches, is the perfect country for a short weekend (or extended weekend) road trip.
-Below, we feature the top destinations for fun-filled Bulgaria weekend breaks.
+With its healthy blend of small, misty mountain towns and long stretches of golden sand Black Sea beaches, Bulgaria is the perfect country for a short weekend (or extended weekend) road trip.
+Below, we feature the top Bulgaria destinations for fun-filled Bulgaria weekend breaks.

-Check out limestone cave bars or spend your time soaking in the sun at a beautiful Black Sea resort.
+There are enough Bulgaria attractions to create amazing itineraries for Bulgaria weekend breaks!
+Check out limestone cave bars, spend your time soaking in the sun at a beautiful Black Sea resort, or dipping below the sea’s surface on a dive excursion.
 Ride along streams high up along far-out mountain passes and tour centuries-old monasteries.
 You can do it all in this country.
-There are enough Bulgaria attractions to create amazing itineraries for Bulgaria weekend breaks!

 Bulgaria is a country in Eastern Europe bordering five other Balkan countries.
-Turkey to the southeast, Greece in the south, Macedonia and Serbia to the west, and Romania is its great northern neighbor.
-It is one of the most mountainous countries of the Balkans, and it has one of the best coastlines along the Black Sea.
+Turkey to the southeast, Greece to the south, Macedonia and Serbia to the west, and Romania is it’s great northern neighbor.
+It is one of the most mountainous countries in the Balkans and has one of the best coastlines along the Black Sea.

 Bulgaria Tourism: Know Before You Go

-Check out this useful information before you arrive in Bulgaria, so you are not left in the dark on your weekend getaway to Bulgaria’s best small town highlights.
+Check out this helpful information before you arrive in Bulgaria so you are not left in the dark on your weekend getaway to Bulgaria’s best small town highlights.

 Transportation In Bulgaria

-If you are not driving your own vehicle or renting a car, taxis, and intercity buses are rather inexpensive.
+Taxes and intercity buses are relatively inexpensive if you are not driving your own vehicle or renting a car.
 However, these methods are generally slower.
-In the instance of buses, sometimes they don’t leave until the bus is full depending on where you are.
+In the instance of buses, sometimes they don’t leave until the bus is full, depending on where you are.
 City transportation costs less than $1 everywhere in Bulgaria.

-Depending on what kind of traveler you are, you can get by on anywhere from $25-$50 a day very easily in Bulgaria, even when visiting the top Bulgaria travel highlights.
+Depending on what kind of traveler you are, you can quickly get by anywhere from $25-$50 a day in Bulgaria, even when visiting the top Bulgaria travel highlights.

-A budget hotel would run you anywhere from $15-30 while a hostel can be as cheap as $5 for a bed with breakfast included.
 It also depends on where you are staying.
-Obviously, if you have to spend the night in Sofia, it will be a little bit more expensive than the smaller towns surrounding.
+A budget hotel would run you anywhere from $15-30, while a hostel can be as cheap as $5 for a bed with breakfast included.
+Obviously, if you have to spend the night in Sofia, it will be a little bit more expensive than the smaller towns surrounding it.

 Traditional Bulgarian food, which is very representative of food in Eastern Europe with stews and hearty spiced meats, is very affordable.
-Expect to pay $10 for an upscale meal which is usually served with a Bulgarian beer.
-Having a traditional meal if one of the greatest things to do when you visit Bulgaria.
+Expect to pay $10 for an upscale meal, usually served with a Bulgarian beer—having a traditional dinner is one of the greatest things to do when you visit Bulgaria.

-Otherwise, you can eat a lesser meal for $2-5 which can still fill you up to satisfaction.
+Otherwise, you can eat a lesser meal for $2-5, which can still satisfy you.

 Bulgaria Weekend Break Itineraries